XindiLiu/SF2942-calculator-programs-for-TI-84/README.md

 # SF2942-calculator-programs-for-TI-84

 This repository contains TI-84 calculator programs for the course **SF2942 HT24 Portfolio Theory and Risk Management** at **KTH Royal Institute of Technology**.
-The programs are (no longer) highly aligned to the exam questions and could save a lot of time for you in your exam.
+The programs are highly aligned (no longer after Henrik took over the course at HT2024) to the exam questions and could save a lot of time for you in your exam.
 All programs are my original work.

 Use the programs on your own risk, the author takes no resonsibility.